mbarkhau/sbk/lit/030_user_guide.md

 ## Agent Guide

-As the trusted agent of the owner, it is your responsibility to act on their behalf and in their intrest, not as you see it but as they seen it or would have seen it.
+As the trusted agent of the owner, it is your responsibility to act on their behalf and in their interest, not as you see it but as they seen it or would have seen it.
 Part of this responsibility is to prepare yourself in advance and not react in an ad-hoc way only when a worst-case scenario is already underway.
 This guide is written to help you with this preparation.

 ### Where are the Shares

-!!! aside ""
+!!! aside "Secrets: Salts and Shares"

-    Since both the `salt` and `shares` are to be treated in a very similar way, as far as an agent is concerned, in this section I will refer to them both under the common term *secrets*.
+    Since you and the agent should treat `salt` and `shares` in a very similar way, in this section I will refer to them both under the common term *secrets*.

 Before the event that you have to act, the owner should give you instructions and over time they should keep you updated of any changes to these instructions.
 These you on a few things